Subjective Reality and Denial

 Being anxious because you are worried about how to pay an outstanding bill and trying to resolve the feeling of anxiety by ignoring it, doesn’t change the reality that the bill will need to be paid.

-Regardless of why a certain behavior pattern formed, it doesn't affect the fact that addictive behaviors are slow to change because your body and soul have been conditioned to repeat those behaviors (Skinner, 1938, Thorndyke 1898).
-You may have reached the point where you want to stop the addictive behavior, but this realization is complicated by the physiological conditioning that has occurred as a result.
-Self-determination that is not bounded by the limits set by God and society results in denial that hides the truth and leads to boundary busting behavior (Appendix 2H).
-At this point, you can try to use your own will power to subdue the addiction (and take the chance of misidentifying the root cause) or change your perception to understand who you are in relation to God and others.
+Regardless of why a certain behavior pattern formed, it doesn't affect the fact that addictive behaviors are slow to change because your body and soul (mind, will, emotions and thought life) have been conditioned to repeat those behaviors (Skinner, 1938, Thorndyke 1898).
+You may have reached the point where you want to stop the addictive behavior, but this realization is complicated even more by the physiological conditioning that has occurred as a result of addictive behavior (such as "cravings", or body movements like needing to have a drink in your hand and then performing the motion of drinking automatically).
+Additionally, thoughts like impulsiveness and self-determination that are not bounded by your willing adherence to the limits set by God and/or society, (as observed by your decision to not control and conform your thoughts and actions to the standard) will allow your relative reality to blind you to the truth and this will lead to boundary busting behavior resulting in either a psychological or social or both imbalance (Appendix 2H).

 -

-See Appendix 1F to review the phases in learning.
+See Appendix 1F to review how awareness unlocks the phases in learning.

 A Biblical example of what a subjective reality can do is seen when you study the Old Testament religious leaders that were present when Jesus was alive.
 Read the description Jesus gave of the Pharisee’s as described in Matthew chapters 12, 23).
 Their acceptance of Jesus meant the Pharisees would have to change their theology, their traditions, and their actions which is something they had no interest in doing so they blocked the truth from altering their reality.
 The Sanhedrin, too, were caught up in their own theology.
 Their motive of being “right” exceeded the value of truth.
 Some more Biblical examples of denial: